 What if your test result is negative?

-- You will receive your test result by phone.
-Negative means that you are NOT infected with coronavirus at the time of the test.
+- Negative means that you are NOT infected with coronavirus at the time of the test.
 You no longer need to stay home.
-Of course, you still need to keep an eye on your health and stay 1.5 metres away from others not in your household.
+Of course, you should still take care of your health and the symptoms that prompted you to request a test.
+Continue to maintain a distance of 1.5 metres from other people not in your household.

 - Continue to wash your hands often and cough and sneeze into the crook of your elbow.

-- If your symptoms persist or if you develop new symptoms, contact the national contact centre on 0800-1202 to book a new appointment to get tested.
+- If your symptoms persist or if you develop new symptoms, contact the national contact centre on 0800-1202 to book a new test appointment.
 If your symptoms get worse, contact your GP by phone immediately.

 What if your test result is positive?

-- You will receive your test result by phone.
-Positive means that at the time of the test you ARE unfortunately infected with coronavirus.
-The GGD Amsterdam will contact you and inform you what will happen next.
+- A positive result means that at the time of the test you ARE unfortunately infected with coronavirus.
+GGD Amsterdam will inform you what will happen next.
 You must go into quarantine: stay at home and maintain distance from your household members.

 - The list of your contacts is very important.
-If you tested positive for coronavirus, you must share your list of contacts with the GGD Amsterdam.
+If you test positive for coronavirus, you must share your list of contacts with GGD Amsterdam.
 They will then approach your contacts and explain the precautions they must take.
-A united effort will help bring coronavirus under control!
+By working together, we will bring coronavirus under control!